Massachusetts high court upholds conviction of woman who encouraged boyfriend's suicide

 "We will evaluate all legal options including a possible appeal to the U.S. Supreme Court," the statement said.

+But despite the numerous procedural hurdles still ahead, Bristol County District Attorney Thomas M. Quinn III said his office was "very pleased" Wednesday with the high court's ruling.

+"This case is a tragedy for all of the people impacted by this case," Quinn said in a statement.
+"As the court stated, the defendant herself admitted that she caused the death of Conrad Roy by her own conduct."

-Carter’s defense also drew support from the American Civil Liberties Union of Massachusetts, which argued that her actions were First Amendment-protected free speech.
+Carter’s defense had also drawn support from the American Civil Liberties Union of Massachusetts, which argued that her actions were First Amendment-protected free speech.

 And Carter's lawyers had argued to the high court that no one can be convicted of manslaughter for simply instructing someone to harm themselves.